 \section{Explicit expressions for dihedral functions}

 The following theorem presents generalizations of (\ref{dihedr1})--(\ref{dihedr3}).
 The identities are finite elementary expressions for general dihedral hypergeometric functions.
-The $F_2$ and $F_3$ series are finite sums of $(k+1)(\ell+1)$ terms. \begin{theorem} The following formulas hold for non-negative integers $k,\ell$ and general $a\in\CC$:
+The $F_2$ and $F_3$ series are finite sums of $(k+1)(\ell+1)$ terms.
+Because these formulas express solutions of any dihedral hypergeometric equation, we refer to them as canonical.

+Note that the $F_3$ sum in (\ref{eq:diha}) terminates for all (positive or negative) integers $k,\ell$, as the set of upper parameters does not change under the substitutions $k\mapsto-k-1$ and $\ell\mapsto-\ell-1$. \begin{theorem} The following formulas hold for non-negative integers $k,\ell$ and general \mbox{$a\in\CC$}:

-\end{theorem} \proof The first identity follows directly from Karlsson's identity \cite[9.4.(90)]{Srivastava85}; the series on both sides coincide in a neighborhood of $z=1$.
-The other local solution at $z=1$ is
+\end{theorem} \begin{proof} The first identity follows directly from Karlsson's identity \cite[9.4.(90)]{Srivastava85}; the series on both sides coincide in a neighborhood of $z=1$.
+Other local solution at $z=1$ is